keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 # Result

-Production is safe, with **Keptn's Quality Gate** in place.
+Production is safe with **Keptn's Quality Gate** in place.
 We have seen that a service with a bad performance will not be promoted to the production stage.

 ---